Dog Fireworks Fears

 Thundershirt.
 Put the Thundershirt on *before* the fireworks start.

-Rock Rose (which is the Bach Flower Remedy for terror) Begin to give the remedies a few days before the 4th.
+Rock Rose (which is the Bach Flower Remedy for terror - be sure there is no artificial ingredients such as sugar substitutes) I give the remedy a few days before the 4th.
 Twice a day, I put one drop in my dog's water for every 10 pounds of weight.
-Be sure to check with your vet before giving any remedies to your dog.
+Check with your vet before giving any remedies to your dog.

 Thanks for visiting Dogs Fireworks Fears.
 I make a small commission on any products or books I recommend.